GreedyRates' Absolutely Essential Credit Card Tips for the Holidays!

 - American Express Gold Rewards: No fee first year, 25,000 ($250) point welcome bonus

 Some credit card bonuses have a minimum spend requirement within a certain period of time to be eligible for the bonus.
-Because many of us spend more during the holidays than any other time of year, it’s a great time to apply for a credit card with a rich bonus, that has a minimum spend requirement.
+Because many of us spend more during the holidays than any other time of year, it’s the most opportune time to apply for a credit card with a rich bonus, that has a minimum spending requirement.

-If you plan on travelling outside the country, your credit card can be a great help from earning perks, to saving dollars and getting free insurance.
+If you plan on travelling outside the country, your holiday credit card can offer added benefits from earning perks, to saving dollars and getting free insurance.

 If you’re travelling outside the country, travel insurance is a must.
-Even if you’re driving over the border, did you know your credit card’s travel medical insurance will cover you, your spouse, and dependents.
+Even if you’re just driving over the border, some credit cards’ travel medical insurance step in to cover you, your spouse, and dependents.
 The Scotiabank Gold American Express card has one of the most comprehensive travel insurance plans in Canada including emergency medical, trip cancellation/interruption, and rental car collision/damage insurance.

 Plan B: 0% Interest Rates

-If you foresee yourself carrying a little debt to get yourself through the holidays, prepare in advance.
-Get yourself a credit card with a 0% balance transfer offer now, so that in a few months time you’ll have your low interest solution in hand.
+Get yourself through the inevitable holiday debt by preparing in advance.
+Look for credit cards with a 0% balance transfer offer now, so that you’ll already have your low interest solution in hand.

-A balance transfer card will give you the opportunity to transfer all your credit card balances to a 0% option at the end of the holidays.
-Paying 0% will let you carry your debt interest free, giving you time to pay down your balance at no cost.
+A balance transfer card gives you the opportunity to transfer all your credit card balances to a 0% option after the holidays.
+Paying 0% will let you carry your debt interest-free, giving you time to pay down your balance at no cost.

-If you’re going to spend, you might as well get rewarded for it.
-The holidays are a great opportunity to rack up points, miles and cash back.
-While travel is likely the largest holiday expense, for those staying put, grocery bills can still pile up as you entertain guests and family alike.
+If you’re going to spend, you may as well get rewarded for it.
+The holidays are a great opportunity to rack up points, miles, and cash back.
+While travel is likely the largest holiday expense, for those staying put, grocery bills can still pile up as you entertain guests and family.
 Choose your credit card strategically.

-If Costco is going to be your one stop shop for gifts and groceries alike, explore a MasterCard that earns the most at Costco like the MBNA Rewards World Elite MasterCard which get you 2% on all purchases, and no annual fee in the first year.
+If Costco is going to be your one-stop-shop for gifts and groceries alike, explore a Mastercard that earns the most at Costco like the MBNA Rewards World Elite MasterCard which gets you 2% on all purchases and no annual fee in the first year.

-Whether you’re shopping on line, going on vacation or even buying something from a brick and mortar shop, credit cards offer significant advantages over cash and debit.
+Whether you’re shopping online, going on vacation or buying something from a brick-and-mortar shop, credit cards offer significant advantages over cash and debit.

-First, if you lose your credit cards while on holidays, or they get stolen, you’re not liable for any fraudulent charges that follow.
-Lose your cash while on holiday and it’s gone for good.
+First, if you lose your credit cards or they’re stolen while on holiday, you’re not liable for any fraudulent charges that follow.
+Lose your cash while on holiday, and it’s gone for good.